-AI agents break trust not because they're malicious — but because the authorization boundary was never made explicit.
-ConsentGraph gives you a deterministic, auditable policy layer that travels with your deployment.
+AI agents break trust when their authorization boundaries are implicit.
+ConsentGraph gives you a deterministic, auditable policy layer that travels with your deployment—bridging the gap between LLM reasoning and hard infrastructure constraints.

 Four tiers.
 No ambiguity.